HighOverseer/KakaoXpertApp/README.md

 KakaoXpert leverages artificial intelligence to analyze cocoa pod images, identify diseases, and predict damage extent.
 The app integrates with IoT devices to collect environmental data, providing farmers with comprehensive insights and treatment recommendations to optimize their cocoa crop management.

+For the backend, please visit this link : https://github.com/HighOverseer/KakaoXpert-Backend

 ## ✨ Key Features

 ### 🔍 Disease Detection & Analysis